Remember the misses who have participated in 'Big Brother Brasil' and see how they are today

-Coming to its 21st edition, “Big Brother Brasil” always has a series of beautiful and attractive participants on its list.
+Coming to its 22nd edition, “Big Brother Brasil” always has a series of beautiful and attractive participants on its list.
 Among them, there are also those who have already won beauty contests.
 This year, Julia Gama, winner of Miss Brazil, is one of those listed on the internet to be in the box.
-But before her a series of misses already participated in the program.
+But before her, a number of misses have already participated in the program.
 Check out:

 Mari Gonzalez – ‘BBB20’

-In addition to ex-Panicat and ex-BBB, Mari Gonzalez was Miss Lauro de Freitas, in Bahia, in 2013.
-In “BBB21”, Mari was the target of a conspiracy engineered by male participants in the game.
+In addition to being a former Panicat and former BBB, Mari Gonzalez was Miss Lauro de Freitas, in Bahia, in 2013.
+In “BBB20”, Mari was the target of a conspiracy engineered by male participants in the game.
 The baianinha reached the final stretch of the edition and, today, she returned to acting as a fitness influencer alongside ex-BBB Jonas, with whom she has a relationship.

 Isabella Cecchi – ‘BBB19’